By Wasan Abu-Baker

 There are various annual conferences, community events and annual bazaars organized to keep the Muslim society united and to provide safe spaces for immigrants and refugees to share and express their challenges and accomplishments.

-The Muslim community also maintains close connection to their faith and culture by celebrating major holidays such as Ramadan, Eid Al-Fitr and Eid Al-Adha in the United States.
+The Muslim community also maintains close connections to their faith and culture by celebrating major holidays such as Ramadan, Eid Al-Fitr and Eid Al-Adha in the United States.
 Ramadan is the ninth month of the Islamic calendar and the month in which the Quran was revealed.
 Fasting during Ramadan is one of the five pillars of Islam.
 The month is spent fasting during the daylight hours from dawn to sunset.
 Fasting, which is recognized for its health, spiritual and psychological benefits, is considered by Muslims as a means to improve their moral character and provides an opportunity for spiritual renewal.

 Eid Al Fitr, on the first day of Shawwal in the Islamic calendar, marks the end of the month of Ramadan and lasts three days.
 It is an important Islamic holiday that involves Muslims waking up early and praying together either in an outdoor prayer ground or a mosque.
 Eid Al-Adha, also known as the Feast of Sacrifice, commemorates Prophet Ibrahim’s (Abraham) willingness to sacrifice his son to God (Allah).
 This festival also marks the end of the Hajj Pilgrimage to Mecca.

 Muslims in various places gather for special morning prayers, wearing traditional clothes, sharing their national dishes, and handing out gifts and wishing one another well.
-Other celebrations for Muslims include the birth of the newborn, weddings and the birth of prophet Muhammad (PBUH).
+Other celebrations for Muslims include the birth of the newborn, weddings and the birth of the Prophet Muhammad (PBUH).
 These are social gatherings that also bring people together, wearing their traditional clothes, speaking their native languages and sharing their personal stories.

-The power of the Muslim community comes from a strong belief in Allah (God), trust in his will and plan by following the example of the prophet Muhammad (PBUH), belief in all the prophets, the example of the prophet’s companions, the five pillars of Islam and the pillars of Iman.
+The power of the Muslim community comes from a strong belief in Allah (God), trust in his will and plan by following the example of the Prophet Muhammad (PBUH), belief in all the prophets, the example of the prophet’s companions, the five pillars of Islam and the pillars of Iman.
 The religious leader, called an imam, is responsible for teaching Muslims and sharing knowledge about Islam and the manners and practices of being a good Muslim in the United States.
 Although the imam is an important resource, it is the responsibility of each individual Muslim to seek knowledge about his or her faith and improve him or herself.
-Friday prayer is the most religious time of the week for Muslims where they pray at the mosque and listen to the speech given by an imam.
+Friday prayer is the most religious time of the week for Muslims where they pray at the mosque and listen to the speech given by an Imam.

 Like all people, Muslims need to feel respected at school, at work, in medical institutions, at community events and anywhere else they participate in society.
 To accomplish this, we need to engage entire communities.